Is Culinary School Worth It in 2026?

 Coursework in Sustainability Can Make Future Chefs Protectors of the Environment

-Some culinary degree and diploma programs even can get students out of the kitchen and onto the farm!
+Beyond what happens inside the kitchen, culinary education can connect students to the larger food system.
+Some culinary degree and diploma programs can even get students out of the kitchen and onto the farm.
 Escoffier’s Farm to Table® Experience lets Culinary Arts students explore farming, production, and the advantages of buying local.

-The future of the culinary industry must also be a future of sustainability.
+The future of the culinary industry is also a future of sustainability.
 Chefs have a wonderful opportunity to be part of a more harmonious relationship between the food industry, the farming industry, and the consumer.
-But first, chefs must begin to understand where the food they use comes from and how it impacts the wider world.
+But first, chefs need to begin to understand where the food they use comes from and how it impacts the wider world.

 Take the Culinary Career Survey